nhnifong/neufangled-site-2/docs/installation_guide.md

 ![](images/install/image12.png){ loading=lazy, width=45% }
 ![](images/install/image13.png){ loading=lazy, width=45% }

+Connect the conductors from the gripper to the conductors from the power wire. the conductors can either pass over the top of the gantry or through the hole with the fishing line, it does not matter as long as they are slack. the fishing lines should bear all the weight.

 Power on all the anchors using the "all on" button on your outlet remote.
-Open the [control panel](usage_guide.md), and select "Auto tension" from the main menu.
+Open the [control panel](usage_guide.md).
+Wait for all components to be discovered, connected, and for video to come online.
+Select "Auto tension" from the main menu.

+Select the "Full Auto Calibration" option from the main menu.

+After calibration, you can move the robot around with a gamepad or the keyboard.

 ### Learn when to use the kill switch